Should I do Self-Enquiry or Purification/ preparatory practices first? The Direct vs Gradual Path | Advaita

 (5) and in order to remove all sense of duality and separation

-…in order to genuinely realise the above for oneself one must turn away from the world and abide as the Self.
+…in order to genuinely realise the above for oneself one must turn away from the world and abide as the Self, the Self being what you truly are.
 Once the Self has been realised, there is no entity left that could then progress on another phase of the journey such as re-integrating with the objective world.
-Self-Realisation is total extinguishment (ie. nirvana) of the ego and duality.
+Self-Realisation is total extinguishment (ie. nirvana, nirvana meaning extinguishment) of the ego and duality.

-Without turning within, the limitless infinite nature of consciousness is not revealed, not truly – the so-called ‘knowledge’ of infinite consciousness remains only conceptual, intellectual.
-Similarly, without turning within, away from phenomenal objects, the ananda or blissful aspect of the Self does not manifest.
+Without turning within, the limitless infinite nature of consciousness is not revealed, not truly – the so-called ‘knowledge’ of infinite consciousness remains only conceptual, intellectual, and consciousness still appears limited.
+Similarly, without turning within, away from phenomenal objects, the ananda or blissful aspect of the Self does not manifest, and so consciousness appears dry and without love or bliss.

 In the traditional Advaita Vedanta text, Vivekachudamani, we find that only the first part of the text describes what is in essence a form of Rupert Spira’s teaching, but with a few notable and important differences, such as the Self is more often than not emphasised as being the Subject rather that both subject and object.
 This is because the bulk of the text is focussed on Nididhyasana (Meditation) as this is the actual means to Liberation.
 Thinking of the Self as being purely the Subject aids this mediation process which aims to turn one’s attention away from objects and towards the Subject and thus realise its infinite and blissful nature.
 Without this practice duality and suffering continue.

-To see this teaching in the Upanishads, see here: Do we need to turn away from the world of objects to realise the Self?
+To see this teaching in the Upanishads, see here for a collection of quotes I have put together: Do we need to turn away from the world of objects to realise the Self?

 Quotes – Traditional Advaita Vedanta